ergo/ziggurat_foundations/README.md

 Top layer to make authentication, resource ownership and permission management fast, simple and easy.
-In summary, Ziggurat Foundations (Zigg), is a set of framework agnostic set of sqlalchemy classes, but most of the documentation refers to using it within pyramid.
+In summary, Ziggurat Foundations (Zigg), is a set of framework agnostic set of sqlalchemy classes.
 It is the perfect solution for handling complex login and user management systems, from e-commerce systems, to private intranets or large (and small) CMS systems.
 It can easily be extended to support any additional features you may need (explained further in the documentation)